Every price discount eats into your profit.

 Tip 5.
 Make the profit impact visible during the approval process

-Tony insists discount requests are approved or rejected with full knowledge of the impact of the profit of each deal.
+Tony recommends approving or rejecting each discount request with full knowledge of the impact on profit of each deal.

 How to calculate the net margin on each opportunity in salesforce